-ABOUT HIM | | SAID ABOUT HIM | | ART, STORIES & VIDEOS-

 -Reika McCharleston

-(She was about to join this not-too-risk-free organization Junior has started in his 5th year of Hogwarts.)
+(She was about to join this not-too-risk-free organization Junior has started in his 5th year of Hogwarts.
+That organization however isn't part of my fanfiction universe about him.
+It existed only in that roleplay game.)

 Harry Potter 1981 RPG: